skip to content

 (2024)

-Thiamine analogues featuring amino-oxetanes as potent and selective inhibitors of pyruvate dehydrogenase.
+Thiamine analogues featuring amino-oxetanes as potent and selective inhibitors of pyruvate dehydrogenase

 AHY Chan, TCS Ho, FJ Leeper

-– Bioorganic & Medicinal Chemistry Letters
+– Bioorganic and Medicinal Chemistry Letters

 (2023)